fusion-com-au/chocolatey-recipe/README.md

 Walk through is located at [Chocolatey and Boxstarter post.](http://www.jamessturtevant.com/posts/Chocolatey-And-Boxstarter/)

-Choose and run from below in powershell:
+Choose and run from below in administrator elevated powershell:

 ## Base